Showing 1 - 1 OF 1

 If you are moving and your child receives special education and related services, you should hand carry all necessary school and medical documents, including the most current IEP and current evaluation reports.
 Hand carrying these documents ensures that they are not lost and allows the new school to begin the process as soon as you arrive.

 Special education services support instructional programs for students with disabilities in the division.
-It is the goal of special education to ensure that each student with a disability has the opportunity to acquire the knowledge, skills, and competencies consistent with his/her potential to achieve.
+It is the goal of special education to ensure that each student with a disability can acquire the knowledge, skills, and competencies consistent with his/her potential to achieve.

 The term "disability" includes autism, intellectual disability, hearing impairment and deafness, developmental delay, speech and language impairment, emotional disturbance, orthopedic impairment, other health impairment, deaf and blindness, multiple disabilities, severe and profound disability, specific learning disability, visual impairment and traumatic brain injury.
 Children identified as having any of these disabilities may be eligible to receive special education and related services tailored to their needs through and Individualized Education Program (IEP).